This involves the fertilisation of eggs with sperm in an incubator in the laboratory.

 As only a small number of sperm are required for ICSI, this treatment is appropriate for couples where the man has low numbers of normal, motile sperm and would be unsuitable for treatment with IVF unless donor sperm is used.
 In addition, because the sperm does not have to penetrate the egg membrane itself, it is also suitable for couples who have had unexplained failure of fertilisation in previous IVF treatment.
 ICSI is only recommended in cases of proven male factor infertility.

 Most patients have long protocol IVF, which starts with suppressing your hormones so we can take control of when you ovulate.
-This is called down-regulation, and at this clinic it’s done with tablets, medication called agonists.
+This is called down-regulation, and at this clinic it’s done with injections or a nasal spray.
 Later on, you take injections to stimulate your ovaries to produce follicles that will contain the mature eggs.
 Some patients have short protocol IVF in which the tablets aren’t required.
 The most appropriate protocol for you will be discussed during your consultations.